pskliff/21-week-of-algos/pskliff/Log.md

 Done all tasks except 6th

 Thoughts:
-**Special attention**
+**Special attention:**
- task 2 (twoSum) was hard, but has beautiful solution
+  task 2 (twoSum) — was hard, but has beautiful solution
- task 5  Rita broke my solution, need to fix
+  task 5 —  Rita broke my solution, need to fix
- task 6 **some day I will do it**
+  task 6 — **some day I will do it**
- task 8 well, you have to remember this solution forever, man
+  task 8 — well, you have to remember this solution forever, man

 Link to work: [Link to work](https://github.com/pskliff/21-weeks-of-algos/tree/master/pskliff/week6)